 After several years of trying to find a buyer, the couple eventually donated it to the museum.
 The rock still sits on display there today.

 Though her physical health wasn’t deeply affected by the impact, Hodges mental health never quite returned.
 After the ordeal, Hodges became overwhelmed by the media attention and suffered a nervous breakdown.
-In 1964, she and her husband separated, and in 1972 and just 52 years old, she died in a Sylacauga nursing home.
+In 1964, she and her husband separated, and in 1972 and only 52 years old, she died in a Sylacauga nursing home.

 To this day, Ann Hodges remains the only human to ever be hit by a meteorite, a record none are too eager to match.